maxwell-k/blog/content/009/README.md

 ---
-title: How do I use Dnsmasq to resolve test domains?
+title: How I use Dnsmasq to resolve test domains
 date: 2025-10-15
 ---